tabeth/jsblock/README.md

 jsblock
 ============
-Runnable JavaScript code snippets, in your browser.
+Executable JavaScript code snippets, in your browser.
 Powered by Ace Editor.

 ## Usage
 Say you want to allow users to test out some JavaScript that you've written, and you have some simple HTML that looks like this: